5l1v3r1/pycrypter/README.md

-# PyCrypter
+# PyCrypter 👹
 PyCrypter is a simple encrypter made in Python, Obviously.

-# PyCrypter Usage
+# Usage 🤬
 Install Python 3.9.5
 Install needed dependencies

-To PyCrypt one of your files, Run this command in your Terminal:
+To 'PyCrypt' one of your files, Run this command in your Terminal:

     python PyCrypter.py <file>.py

-# Licensing
+# Final Notes 📝
-Free to use, wodx rework🥵
+Free to use, wod rework🥵